iximeow/yaxpeax-x86/README.md

 x86 decoders implemented as part of the yaxpeax project, implementing traits provided by `yaxpeax-arch`.

-Rust users of this library will either want to use the [quick and dirty APIs], or more generic decode interfaces from `yaxpeax-arch` - appropriate when mixing `yaxpeax-x86` usage with other `yaxpeax` decoders, such as `yaxpeax-arm`. examples of both styles are provided [in the documentation](https://docs.rs/yaxpeax-x86/).
+Rust users of this library will either want to use the [quick and dirty APIs](https://docs.rs/yaxpeax-x86/latest/yaxpeax_x86/long_mode/struct.InstDecoder.html#method.decode_slice), or more [generic decode interfaces](https://docs.rs/yaxpeax-arch/latest/yaxpeax_arch/trait.Decoder.html#method.decode) from `yaxpeax-arch` - appropriate when mixing `yaxpeax-x86` usage with other `yaxpeax` decoders, such as `yaxpeax-arm`. examples of both styles are provided [in the documentation](https://docs.rs/yaxpeax-x86/).

 the `ffi/` directory provides a repackaging of `yaxpeax-x86` suitable for use by non-Rust callers, such as C or C++. see the `examples` directory for FFI usage of this library.